kylemarkjensen/portfolio-website/_pages/cv/ma.md

 ---
-title: "Ph.D. in Psychology"
+title: "M.A. in Psychology"
 excerpt: "With background image"
 collection: portfolio
-permalink: /cv/phd/
+permalink: /cv/ma/
 ---

 <style>